Deducteam/universo/README.md

 Compiling Universo is not standard (yet).
 It requires:

 - Dune
-- Using Dedukti on branch
+- Using Dedukti on master branch
-- Using Dkmeta
+- Using Dkmeta on master branch

-The branch will eventually be merge soon and eventually Universo will be released on `opam`.

 To compile Universo, just use `make`.
 Then you can choose to install Universo with `make install` or simply use `dune exec -- universo`.